rubyonjets/jets/docs/_docs/prewarming.md

 ## Public Ratio

 The `prewarm.public_ratio` activates extra prewarming for the internal `jets/public_controller.rb`.
 The `jets/public_controller.rb` handles serving static files out of the `public` folder.
-This includes css and js assets that have been packaged up.
-Generally, each web request usually results in additional assets file requests.
 The `prewarm.public_ratio` tells Jets to prewarm the public_controller's lambda function a little bit extra.
 You can tune the extra prewarming ratio higher or lower according to your needs.

+Note: Even though you can serve assets out of the public folder directly, it is recommended to use the `asset_path` helper which will serve these files out of s3 instead when the app is running on API Gateway and Lambda.
+For more info about [Asset Servering]({% link _docs/assets-serving.md %}) refer to the docs.

 ## Rack Ratio